rafid29mehda/Multi-modal-Medical-Model/README.md

   - **"A suspicious mass is detected in the upper left lung region.
 It appears to be 4cm in diameter.
 Further investigation is recommended."**

 This can be done by combining detection with a **rule-based system** for generating medical explanations, where:
-- If the model detects an abnormality in a specific region (e.g., bounding box for a lesion), you can generate a corresponding medical report.
+- If the model detects an abnormality in a specific region (e.g., bounding box for a lesion), we can generate a corresponding medical report.

 #### Example of Post-Processing for Explanation:
 ```python